19 Iteration without loops

 The base R equivalents are Map(f, x, y) (which returns a list, like map2()) and mapply(f, x, y) (which simplifies, like sapply()).
 The same warning applies: mapply is unpredictable in return type.

-A practical use of pmap(): fitting different models to different subsets.
+Where pmap() really shines is in configuration-driven workflows, places where you want to fit different models to different subsets with different formulas, all controlled by a single table of parameters.
 Suppose you want to regress body mass on flipper length for each species, but with a different formula for each:

 configs <- tibble(